 Easy homemade vanilla ice cream really is very easy with an electric freezer.
-I'm done with the hand cranked types because it takes so long and they tend to break.
+I am done with the hand-cranked types because it takes so long and they tend to break.

 Personally I prefer to make a basic ice cream, and then add my flavouring afterwards; making a hot chocolate sauce or our specialty cape gooseberry or mulberry jam is a lot simpler than trying to incorporate it in the custard.

-Much as I love ice cream, I'm averse to all the chemicals that are added to the commercial varieties; stabilizers, preservatives, emulsifiers, you name it.
+Much as I love ice cream, I am averse to all the chemicals that are added to the commercial varieties; stabilizers, preservatives, emulsifiers, you name it.

-I won't pretend to believe that ice cream is a health food, but what for me is important is the overall context of the meal.
+I will not pretend that ice-cream is a health food, but what for me is important is the overall context of the meal.

-If all you're having for dinner is a couple of slices of toasted white bread cheese sandwiches and ice cream then it's certainly awful; with a very high glycemic index and not a great deal of nutrients.
+If all you are having for dinner is a couple of slices of toasted cheese sandwiches made from white bread and ice cream then it is certainly awful; with a very high glycemic index and not a great deal of nutrients.

-But if you have your ice cream after Bernie's beetroot soup and a slice of 100 percent healthy flour bread, then you have a scrumptious meal.
+But if you have your ice cream after Bernie's beetroot soup and a slice of 100 percent wholemeal bread, then you have a scrumptious meal.

 We all need to let our hair down occasionally; the health nut neurosis associated with food is often worse than the junk meal itself.
-But I'm not advocating our easy homemade vanilla ice cream every day.
+But I am not advocating our easy homemade vanilla ice cream every day.

-In order to make a nice smooth ice cream that doesn't separate, we like to make a custard first; then add the beaten cream and vanilla and you have a winner.
+In order to make a nice smooth ice cream that does not separate, we like to make a custard first; then add the beaten cream and vanilla and you have a winner.

-I confess I haven't yet got to the real vanilla beans; it's on the bucket list.
-I'll admit the essence we use is just another chemical; so many compromises.
+I confess I have not yet got to the real vanilla beans; it is on the bucket list.
+I will admit the seeds we use are processed; so many compromises.